nodejs/node/doc/guides/timers-in-node.md

 What can be done if a `Timeout` or `Immediate` object needs to be cancelled?
-`setTimeout()`, `setImmediate()`, and `setInterval()` return a timer object that can be used to reference the set timeout, immediate, or interval object.
+`setTimeout()`, `setImmediate()`, and `setInterval()` return a timer object that can be used to reference the set `Timeout` or `Immediate` object.
 By passing said object into the respective `clear` function, execution of that object will be halted completely.
 The respective functions are `clearTimeout()`, `clearImmediate()`, and `clearInterval()`.
 See the example